Geometrical sets with forbidden configurations: Configurations on the sphere

 for the density of $A$ inside this cap.

-We define a (spherical) configuration on $S^d$ as a finite subset of $\mathbb{R}^{d+1}$ which \emph{is congruent to} a set on $S^d$; it is convenient to allow for configurations that are not necessarily on the sphere in order to consider dilations.
-Note that, if $P, Q \subset S^d$ are two configurations which \emph{are} on the sphere, then $P \simeq Q$ if and only if there is a transformation $T \in \SO(d+1)$ for which $P = T \cdot Q$ (translations are no longer necessary in this case).
+We define a (spherical) configuration on $\S^d$ as a finite subset of $\R^{d+1}$ which is congruent to a set on $\S^d$; it is convenient to allow for configurations that are not necessarily on the sphere in order to consider dilations.
+Note that, if $P, Q \subset \S^d$ are two configurations which \emph{are} on the sphere, then $P \simeq Q$ if and only if there is a transformation $T \in \SO(\R^{d+1})$ for which $P = T \cdot Q$ (translations are no longer necessary in this case).

-A spherical configuration $P$ on $S^d$ is said to be \emph{admissible} if it has at most $d$ points and if it is congruent to a collection $P' \subset S^d$ which is \emph{linearly independent}.\footnote{Note that this definition is different from the one in the Euclidean setting, where we required the points to be affinely independent instead of linearly independent.
-The reason behind this difference is that the Euclidean space is translation-invariant while the sphere is not, so affine properties on $\mathbb{R}^d$ should translate to linear properties on $S^d$.} As before, we shall say that some set $A \subseteq S^d$ \emph{avoids} $P$ if there is no subset of $A$ which is congruent to $P$.
+A spherical configuration $P$ on $\S^d$ is said to be \emph{admissible} if it has at most $d$ points and if it is congruent to a set $P' \subset \S^d$ which is linearly independent.\footnote{Note that this definition is different from the one in the Euclidean setting, where we required the points to be affinely independent instead of linearly independent.
+The reason behind this difference is that the Euclidean space is translation-invariant while the sphere is not, so affine properties on $\R^d$ should translate to linear properties on $\S^d$.} As before, we shall say that some set $A \subseteq \S^d$ \emph{avoids} $P$ if there is no subset of $A$ which is congruent to $P$.

 The natural analogues of the independence density in the spherical setting can now be given.
-For $n \geq 1$ configuration $P_1, \dots, P_n$ on $S^d$, we define the quantities
+For $n \geq 1$ configurations $P_1, \dots, P_n$ on $\S^d$, we define the quantities

-Whenever convenient we will enunciate and prove results in the case of only one forbidden configuration, as the more general case of multiple forbidden configurations follows from the same arguments with only trivial modifications.
+Whenever convenient we will state and prove results in the case of only one forbidden configuration, as the more general case of multiple forbidden configurations follows from the same arguments with only trivial modifications (but heavier notation).

-The first issue we encounter in the spherical setting is that it is not compatible with dilations: given a collection of points $P \subset S^d$ and some dilation parameter $t > 0$, it is usually \emph{not} true that there exists a collection $Q \subset S^d$ congruent to $t P$.
+The first issue we encounter in the spherical setting is that it is not compatible with dilations: given a set of points $P \subset \S^d$ and some dilation parameter $t > 0$, it is usually \emph{not} true that there exists a set $Q \subset \S^d$ congruent to $t P$.
 However, there is a large class of configurations (including the ones we call admissible) for which this \emph{is} true whenever $0 < t \leq 1$; we shall say that they are \emph{contractible}.